Disability or Disabled? Which Term is Right?

-Conventional definitions of "disabled" and "disability" stem from social service programs and benefits programs such as Social Security.
+Different laws and countries define disability differently.
+Conventional definitions of "disabled" and "disability" stem from social service programs and benefits programs, such as Social Security.
 These definitions, dating back many years (See Deborah Stone's book "The Disabled State ") uniformly used the term "disabled" or "disability" to mean "unable" - to work, to handle gainful employment, etc. If you look up definitions of "disabled" you'll find these kinds of definitions.

-Calling a person disabled - not THE disabled but a disabled person is almost always considered correct.
-This the primary term used in the UK and amongst academics and activists in the United States.
+Calling a person disabled - not THE disabled, but a disabled person - is almost always considered correct.
+This is the primary term used in the UK and among academics and activists in the United States.

-Another term that grew in popularity during the first part of the 20th Century was "handicapped."
-The conventional wisdom has it that this was a term first used by the social service field; it's intent was to focus on social conditions: to say that an individual was "handicapped" by such and such - by paralysis, by being kept out of buildings, whatever.
-(It is not true, as some have said, that the term comes from "cap in hand."
-See snopes.com for a discussion of this) The term comes from sports: handicapping mean assigned some extra burden or weight.
+A term that grew in popularity during the first part of the 20th Century was "handicapped."
+The conventional wisdom has it that this was a term first used by the social service field; its intent was to focus on social conditions: to say that an individual was "handicapped" by such and such - by paralysis, by being kept out of buildings, whatever.
+(It is not true, as some have said, that the term comes from "cap in hand", see snopes.com for a discussion of this).
+The term comes from sports: handicapping means assigned some extra burden, or weight.

 They are not dismissing the fact that they are disabled - but they are dismissing it as a negative experience.
 I am autistic.
 I am an aspie.
 I am deaf.
 I am blind.
 I am disabled.